 No. We do not accept donations with stipulations or requirements.
 Our collection is growing and changing and we choose not to commit to a set of stipulations that may hinder future displays, restoration efforts, or sale at public auctions.

 For you as donor, the key piece of paperwork for a vehicle donation is a clear and signed title in the name of the donor without a lien.
 If you have misplaced the title you can get a duplicate title through your state Department of Licensing.
 The Museum provides a few documents that must be completed to record the donation, and we will assist you with completeion of the documents.
 The type of documentation we provide you is determined by IRS regulations.

 If you wish to take credit for a donation when you file your taxes, the IRS has guidelines for you and the Museum.
 We notify the IRS of your donation and when you file your taxes you need to document the value of the donation.
 Specific forms and guidelines will be provided by our representative and they can provide the resources you need to document your deduction and comply with IRS regulations.

-If we sell your car at an auction, the sale price determines the amount you can claim.
+If the dontaed vehicle or property is sold at an auction, the sale price determines the amount you can claim.

-If the value of your car is over $5,000, you will need to involve a certified appraiser.
+If we agree to retain your car or property for the Collection and it is valued under $5,000, you can use one of the many guides to determine its current fair market value.
+However, if the value of your vehicle or donated property is over $5,000, you will need to involve a certified appraiser.
 We can direct you to lists of eligible independent appraisers upon request.
 The appraisal can be dated no more than sixty (60) days prior to the donation and must be dated prior to your submission as a donation when you file your taxes.